umass-gis/workshops/content/agol/webmap.md

 ### Adding a Layer
 {: .no_toc}

 Let’s add a layer from AGOL.
-For this demo, we will be looking at <u>public schools<u> and <u>parks<u> in the United States, but feel free to search for any layer you like.
+For this demo, we will be looking at <u>public schools</u> and <u>parks</u> in the United States, but feel free to search for any layer you like.
 1. Navigate to the **Layers** tab on the left manu, then click the “Add” button.
 1. The default search setting is set to **“My Content.”** Change it to **“Living Atlas”** to browse through Esri’s curated datasets.
 1. Use the search bar to look for “U.S. Public Schools (with Placekey).”